gloinul/draft-westerlund-tsvwg-sctp-dtls-handshake/draft-westerlund-tsvwg-sctp-dtls-handshake.md

 The below assumes that the Intitiator (I) are currentnly using key epoch N.

-  1. The endpoint Initiates the a key update and generates the new key for Epoch N+1.
-Epoch N+1 transmission key-materaial is set for the current DCI and epoch N+1 but not yet enabled.
+  1. The endpoint Initiates the key update and generates the new key for Epoch N+1.
+Epoch N+1 transmission key-materaial is set for the current DCI and epoch N+1 but not yet enabled for use.
 DTLS generates DTLS records containing the KeyUpdate DTLS message and update_requested, which is then sent using SCTP user message ({{dtls-user-message}}) to the responder.

   2. Initiator receives a DTLS user message containing the DTLS ACK message acknowledging the reception of the KeyUpdate message sent in